What's cancelled in N.B. because of COVID-19 | CBC News

 - New Brunswick Youth Orchestra's finale concert, scheduled for March 15 at the Imperial Theatre, has been cancelled.

-- The Saint John Home Show, scheduled for March 13-15, has been postponed.
+- The Saint John Home Show, scheduled for today through Sunday, has been postponed.

 - McAllister Mall has suspended its wheelchair and stroller loan program, use of food trays.